Riigikohus on Eesti Vabariigi kõrgeim kohus.

 The main outcome of the work of the Consultative Council of European Judges comes in the form of opinions which although not being legally binding, still play an important role in shaping the administration of courts of the Member States of the Council of Europe.

 In the years 2008–2010, the President of the Consultative Council of European Judges was Julia Laffranque, the Justice of the Administrative Chamber of the Supreme Court.
-Since autumn 2011, the representative of Estonia in the Council is Meelis Eerik, the Chief Justice of Harju County Court.
+Since autumn 2011, the representative of Estonia in the Council is Meelis Eerik, Judge of the Harju County Court.

 European Commission for Democracy through Law (Venice Commission)The Council of Europe’s Commission for Democracy through Law i.e. the Venice Commission was founded in 1990.
 The Venice Commission advises the Council of Europe on matters of constitutional law.
 The Commission is comprised of independent constitutional law experts who prepare studies and give opinions/guidelines on enhancing the rule of law and democracy not only in the Member States of the Council but also outside Europe.
 In addition to legal experts from Europe, representatives from the USA, Peru, Chile and Mexico also belong to the Venice Commission.
 The Commission is assisted by a network of the representatives of the constitutional courts.
-The contact person of the Supreme Court is Katri Jaanimägi, Adviser to the Constitutional Review Chamber.
+The contact person of the Supreme Court is Maris Möls, Legal Adviser to the Chief Justice.

 European Commission for the Efficiency of Justice (CEPEJ)